 Banana Producer Partners

-Equal Exchange works directly with three small farmer cooperatives in Peru and Ecuador: AsoGuabo, CEPIBO, and APOQ.
+Equal Exchange works directly with three small farmer cooperatives in Peru and Ecuador: AsoGuabo, APOQ, and AVACH.
 Farmer cooperatives are groups of small farmers that have come together to collectively operate their businesses at a larger scale.
 They share resources, capital, and knowledge, democratically electing leadership and collectively making decisions.
 In addition to being small farmer cooperative-led, all of our farmer partners are certified organic and Fairtrade.

 Learn more about the three cooperatives’ history, members, and premium projects.